UedaTakeyuki/inexpensive_monitoring/Streaming_on_TV.md

 # The movie from IP Camera can play on TV player with Raspberry Pi running KODI.

 ## Summary
-We can use TV player as Security Camera (IP Camera) monitor with Raspberry Pi running KODI.
+We can use TV player as Security Camera (IP Camera) monitor with Raspberry Pi running KODI, by just prepareing ".strm" file.

 ## Network
 1. TV and RPi are connected by HDMI or RCA cable.